 The man that pretends to be."

-This search for the perfect language is a beautiful one, but it is tempered always by the standard to which all language must be held, what Marianne Brün calls "the imagery of human desire".
-When undertaking this search, it might help us to ask what the "breathtaking eloquence and simple terms" are which explain "what we, today, almost speechlessly have wanted so much".
+This search for the perfect language is a beautiful one, but it is tempered always by the standard to which all language must be held: what Marianne Brün calls "the imagery of human desire".
+When undertaking this search, it might help us to ask what "breathtaking eloquence and simple terms" explain "what we, today, almost speechlessly have wanted so much".

-My suggestion is that it is simply to be good.
+My suggestion is that what we want is simply to be good.
 Happily, the language of the good is also a language of self-imposed limits, which seeks perfect expression only as a means towards realizing a convivial life lived together in the golden mean.
-This golden mean, or middle path, is akin to the program of least complexity, because it requires no additional symbol, only a kind of rhythmic harmony; a balance of the whole.
+This golden mean, or middle path, is akin to the game of least complexity, because it requires no additional symbol, only a kind of rhythmic harmony; a balance of the whole.